TheMiniatureGamer/Midea_Kaisai_modbus_sniffer/README.md

 ## Credits

-- This project was developed by [Wpisz tutaj swoją nazwę/nick z GitHub].
+- This project was developed by [TheMiniatureGamer].
 - The sniffing logic and approach were inspired by various online resources, including the "RS485 sniffer" project documented by Marco Reps.

 ## License